Chapter 17: Shenandoah II: Leadership and Survival

 attack.
 Now he would only be able to launch an attack on D Company's

-side of the perimeter. and so, he did.
+side of the perimeter.
+And so, he did.
 At the same time, to confuse the

 Americans, Triet ordered sacrificial machine gun crews to move in close